eranif/codelite/docs/docs/plugins/codeformatter.md

 `Working directory` | CodeLite executes the formatter from this directory.
 [Macros][3] are allowed.
 By default CodeLite uses `$(WorkspacePath)`
 `Command` | the command to execute.
 [Macros][3] are allowed

+## Upgrading CodeLite
+---

+New versions of CodeLite might introduce a new supported formatters.
+However, CodeLite will not override your local configuration, in order to enable any new formatter added by a more recent version of CodeLite, click the `Defaults` button in the `Options` dialog from:
+`Plugins → Source Code Formatter → Options...`

 ## Integration with remote workspace
 ---